Raynos/npm-bin-deps/README.md

     npr which [bindep]  Return the binary location for bindep npr ls              List all binary deps installed.

-When running `npr`; you can handedit "binDependencies" in package.json and the `npr exec [bindep]` command will make sure to download the new version before executing the binary dependency.
+When running `npr`; you can hand-edit "binDependencies" in package.json and the `npr exec [bindep]` command will make sure to download the new version before executing the binary dependency.